ruby/rdoc/README.txt

 API changes beyond what has been made to the RDoc 1.0.1.
 Command-line tools are largely unaffected, but internal APIs may shift rapidly.

+See RDoc for a description of RDoc's markup and basic use.

 == SYNOPSIS:

   gem 'rdoc'